Creation-Group/NWAPI-Kit-Manager/README.md

 2) Then integrate the **[NwPluginAPI](https://github.com/northwood-studios/NwPluginAPI)** folder

-3) Run the NWAPI-Command-Expansion.sln
+3) Run the NWAPI-Kit-Manager.sln

-4) Open any file in the CommandExpansion namespace
+4) Open any file in the Kit Manager namespace

-5) Generate CommandExpansion
+5) Generate Kit Manager

 -----